-"Congratulations to all our winners of 2018 scholarships.
-We wish you all the best in your education and future pursuits." — Larry Brown, NUPGE President
+"Congratulations to all the winners of our 2020 scholarships.
+We were very impressed with all the entries we received, and wish the winners and all the entrants the very best in the pursuit of their education and future careers." — Larry Brown, NUPGE President

 Brian Fudge Memorial Scholarship

 Jessica Lohr’s parent is Lidia Lohr, who is a member of the MGEU/NUPGE Local 135.
 Jessica was inspired to enter the field of public psychiatric nursing, as she was loved by the increasing awareness that mental illnesses are the leading cause of disability in Canada, but that only 20% of children and young adults will receive services.
 The essay emphasized that